A Multi-Agent Reinforcement Learning Framework for Public Health Decision Analysis: Methodology

 \subsubsection{Action}

-The action $\textbf{a}_{t}^{j}$ for agent $j \in J$ at time $t$ represents a combination of three sets of measures: testing, retention-in-care and treatment, and prevention, aimed at controlling HIV infections.
-These actions are characterized by the changes in the following proportions: (i) the proportion of PWH who are unaware of their infection ($\mu_{u,k,j,t}$), (ii) the proportion of PWH who are aware of their condition and are on ART ($\mu_{ART,k,j,t}$), and (iii) the proportion of individuals taking PrEP as a preventive measure ($\mu_{prep,k,j,t}$).
-Note that, instead of directly formulating testing and retention-in-care using corresponding rates, we formulated as above because of its attractive mathematical properties that help efficiently constrain the number of action choices and thus improve the chance of convergence of an RL algorithm, as shown in \cite{khatami2021reinforcement}.
+We formulate an action $a_{t}^{j}$ for agent $j \in J$ at time $t$ as a vector representing the three intervention strategies: testing, retention-in-care and treatment, and PrEP. $a_{t}^{j}$ is represented as,

+where, $\textbf{a}_{unaware,k,t}^{j}$ denotes the proportion decrease in $\mu_{u,k,j,t}$, $\textbf{a}_{ART,k,t}^{j}$ denotes the proportion increase in $\mu_{ART,k,j,t}$, and $\textbf{a}_{prep,k,t}^{j}$ denotes the proportion increase in $\mu_{prep,k,j,t}$, for each risk group $k \in \{HM, HF, MSM\}$ in jurisdiction $j \in {J}$ at time $t$.
+Each of the above elements can take values from 0 to 1 on the real scale.
+Thus, all possible combinations of $a^{j}$ form the action space for jurisdiction $j \in {J}$.
+Note that, instead of directly formulating testing and retention-in-care using corresponding rates, we formulated as above because of its attractive mathematical properties that help efficiently constrain the number of action choices and thus improve the chance of convergence of an RL algorithm, as proved in \cite{khatami2021reinforcement}.